 Once that is dry, take off the freezer paper and admire you’re work!!
 I made this to lay on a tray I built (tutorial to come!).
 I can make different burlap painted designs as much as I want and easily switch them out.
 You can even make one for a cookies and milk tray for Santa!

-So many cute things you can make, right???
+So many cute things you can make with a freezer paper stencil, right???
 Inexpensive, easy, and elegant!
 What would you paint on burlap??
 I’d love to see pictures!